Nokia C6-01

 The Nokia C6-01 is a Symbian^3 smartphone from the Nokia Cseries.
-The C6-01 display features comes with a 3.2in AMOLED (640 × 360-pixels) display with capacitive touchscreen capabilities and Nokia's ClearBlack technology for improved outdoor visibility.
-The smartphone was released on November 4, 2010 for €260,excluding taxes and subsidies.
-Unlike its predecessor, Nokia C6-00, the C6-01 does not have a slide-out QWERTY keyboard.
+The C6-01 features a 3.2in AMOLED (640 × 360-pixels) display with capacitive touchscreen capabilities and Nokia's ClearBlack technology for improved outdoor visibility.
+The smartphone was released on November 4, 2010 for €260, excluding taxes and subsidies.
+Unlike its predecessor, Nokia C6-00, the C6-01 does not have a slide-out QWERTY keyboard, therefore making it similar to the higher-end models Nokia N8 and Nokia C7-00.